-If you have any further questions, don't hesitate to contact us.
+If you have any further questions, don't hesitate to GET IN TOUCH.

 See the Contact section for the relevant department